 In collaboration with national and international partners, the ZBW develops strategies and operative measures for the sustained preservation of its digital content.

-The STW Thesaurus for Economics, developed by the ZBW, provides the world’s most comprehensive thesaurus for searching and indexing content in economics.
+The STW Thesaurus for Economics, developed and published by the ZBW, provides the world’s most comprehensive thesaurus for searching and indexing content in economics.

 STW Thesaurus for Economics